Sharab E’riq Sous

 Notes and Tips

-Here is a closer photo of Crushed Dried Licorice Roots.
+Click here and here for larger photos of crushed dried licorice roots.
 To know more about the grades of licorice roots read here and you will notice from the information that the licorice I used for this recipe is known as “Dried Licorice Root Crushed Tea Grade” or as “Dried Licorice Roots Fine Cut or Tea Bag Cut”.

 Dimah